 What is TikTok?

-Even though the spotlight is firmly aimed at TikTok right now, few marketers advertise on the platform.
+Not all brands advertise on TikTok today, even though a few have gained a lot of spotlight.
 Studies show that only 4% of marketing managers use TikTok as a part of their media strategy – compared to 89% for Facebook.
 The most prominent reason is likely that the user base is relatively young (and thus not within the target groups), and that there still isn’t a well-established advertising model in the same way that exists on YouTube or Facebook.
 Nevertheless, several global brands have tried marketing on the platform.
 Some examples are Nike, Coca-Cola, and Walmart, which all initiated so-called “hashtag challenges” – sponsored challenges using a certain hashtag.
-When users utilize the hashtag in their clips, the underlying message is propagated.
+When users utilise the hashtag in their clips, the underlying message is propagated.
 Because TikTok, as mentioned before, is a perfect medium to start viral trends, this method can be a rewarding way for brands to create attention.
 This is also one of the most common ways for brands to advertise on the platform today – but more methods are emerging.
-For example, TikTok recently launched a feature called In-app Commerce, which makes it possible for brands to sell products directly inside the video clips, without the user having to exit the app.
+For example, TikTok recently launched a feature called In-app Commerce, which makes it possible for brands to sell products directly inside the video clips, witho